Walk. Talk. Pray.

 Foot wear

-There are some quiet muddy sections of the walk and good footwear is recommended.
-Walking boots would be best, or if you're happy walking in them for a long distance then wellies.
-We wouldn't recommend walking this in trainers.
+There are some sections through farm land with the potenial to be muddy, so good footwear is recommended.
+Walking boots would be best, We wouldn't recommend walking this in trainers, although with good weather this may be ok!

 Clothing